-The Senior Clinician provides clinical and case management services for adults ages 17+ years of age.
-The Senior Clinician will foster positive working relationships with co-workers, clients and outside key stakeholders.
-The Senior Clinician provides leadership, motivation and support to staff, manages the referrals, admission and discharge process for the program, and ensures the integrity of the program model.
+The Adult Outpatient Clinician provides clinical and case management services for adults ages 17+ years of age.
+The clinician will foster positive working relationships with clients, families and outside key stakeholders and utilize a strength based-solution focused model of care.

 Wheeler Clinic fosters positive change in the lives of individuals and families, as well as in communities.
 We provide cutting-edge human services that address a diverse range of needs and backgrounds, enhance strengths and provide the supports that encourage recovery from challenges for a satisfying life in the community.

 Wheeler Clinic offers access to a comprehensive array of benefits, including:

 For Good Health

 - Anthem Medical, Prescription, Dental and Vision insurance

 - Health Savings Account (HSA), with company contribution of up to $1,000 per year